Undergraduate Catalog

 Éric Tymoigne.
 Associate professor of economics.
 Macroeconomics, money and banking, monetary theory.
 PhD 2006 University of Missouri at Kansas City.
 MA 2000 Université Paris-Dauphine.
 BA 1999 Université de Bretagne Occidentale à Brest.

 Norma Velázquez Ulloa.
-Associate professor of biology, director of the biochemistry and molecular biology program, co-director of the neuroscience program.
+Associate professor of biology.
 Behavioral Genetics, Neuroscience, Developmental Biology, Neurophysiology, Cell Biology.
 PhD 2009 University of California at San Diego.
 BS 2002 Universidad Nacional Autónoma de México.

 Freddy O. Vilches.
-Associate professor of Hispanic studies.
+Professor of Hispanic studies.
 Hispanic Studies, Contemporary Spanish American Literature, Poetry and Song, Latin American Cultural Studies.
 Latin American Music Ensemble, Charango.
 PhD 2006, MA 1993, BA 1991 University of Oregon.

 Sarah D. Warren.
-Associate professor of sociology and department chair.
+Associate professor of sociology.
 Race and ethnicity, social movements, nations and nationalism, gender, Latin America.
 PhD 2010 University of Wisconsin at Madison.
 MA 2004 University of Texas at Austin.
 BA 2001 University of Arizona.

 Tamily Weissman.
-Professor of biology and department chair.
+Professor of biology.
 Neurobiology.
 PhD 2004 Columbia University.
 BA 1992 Pomona College.

 Elliott Young.
 Professor of history.
 Latin American and U.S.-Mexico Borderlands History.
 PhD 1997, MA 1993 University of Texas at Austin.
 BA 1989 Princeton University.